 These events are held in our studio which is set amongst gum tress and is a stylish light filled venue, with floor to ceiling windows & polished concrete floors.
 There is a large studio space & a seperate lounge area with plush furnishings & neon artwork, where you can relax & have a drink.
 You can party with exclusive access in the Studio.
 We are tucked away in Drysdale on the Bellarine Peninsula.
 A short 20 minute drive from Geelong.

-For upcoming social ceramics classes please see listings above For private booking of 6 or more please text Sally 0439709492.
+For upcoming social ceramics classes please see listings below.
+For private booking of 6 or more please text Sally 0439709492.
 Please also text for anymore info.

 Fee: $85 per person for 2-3 hours